 "The unexamined life is not worth living."

-- Valuable Skills.
-You will develop critical reading, writing, and thinking skills that are essential to success in other disciplines and in the workplace.
+- Sought-after Skills.
+You will acquire critical reading, writing, and thinking skills, as well as oral communication and team building skills, which are essential to success in other disciplines and the workplace.

 - Personal Fulfillment.
 According to Aristotle, all people "by nature desire understanding," and in seeking understanding, we seek the "kinds of causes and principles whose science is wisdom."
 Therefore, the study of philosophy and religion is a natural, rewarding, and even necessary part of human existence.

 Tanner Cook, B.A.
 Philosophy, Traditional Emphasis, Class of 2016

 The Philosophy and Religion program offers many opportunities to get involved, acquire real experience, and achieve real success.
 Learn more about our students, alumni, and extracurricular Philosophy & Religion events and groups.

 Making a career out of what you love: Jobs in Philosophy & Religion